sst/sst/www/docs/console.md

 ## FAQ

-- How much will it cost to use the Console?
+- Do I need to use the Console to use SST?

-  We haven't finalized this yet but it'll be based on how often your functions are invoked in production.

-- Will there be a free tier?

-  The Console will most likely be free if you are just starting out on your app or it doesn't have a lot of usage yet.
+  You don't need the Console to use SST.
+It displays the local logs from your terminal in a UI that's more convenient.

 - What if I don't want to pay for the Console?